Chrriis/DJ-Native-Integration/Installer/Release/readme.txt

 The main focus is on making rich client Java applications first class citizens of the operating system.

+The DJ Project brings:
+- Proper icon support for Jar files, with different icons to differentiate libraries and applications.
+The icons can be customized.
+- The ability to run executable Jar files as real processes.
+See their name in the task manager, and have a proper task bar aggregation per program.
+- Configuration of the default Virtual Machine arguments that an executable Jar file should use.
+Multiple sets of arguments can be defined to allow per vendor and/or runtime version configuration.
+- The Tweak utility, to customize all the aspects described above, using its Ant task or its graphical user interface.
+- An "Open in Shell" command in the contextual menu of a Jar file to launch it from a visible shell.
+- A view of the manifest attributes of a Jar file from its properties.

 2. How to use it?